Select from the drop-down boxes below to find the answers to some of ALSC's most frequently asked questions!

 During the selection meetings, the committee discusses all nominated and suggested books before beginning balloting.
 Each committee member votes for three books, with four points assigned to first choice, three points to second choice, and two points to third choice.
 To win, a book must receive at least eight first place choices and at least eight points more than any other book.
 Once a winner is chosen, the committee decides whether to name honor books and how many.

-Can I purchase a tape or CD of the Newbery/Caldecott Award speeches?
+Can I listen to the Newbery/Caldecott Award speeches?

 Where can I get a paper copy of the Newbery/Caldecott Award speeches?